praekelt/django-formfactory/README.rst

         - success_message: The message string that will be displayed by the django messages framework on successful submission of the form
         - failure_message: The message string that will be displayed by the django messages framework if a form submission fails

     In the ``done`` step, each form's ``save()`` method is called.
 This ensures that all actions defined for each form are performed.
 Following that, wizard actions are then performed before the WizardView redirects.

     The URL to which the WizardView redirects can be specified in one of two ways:
     - It can be specified in the CMS in the ``redirect_to`` field on the wizard object.
     - It can be specified as a GET query parameter on the URL.
-The query parameter key can be specified by setting ``FORMFACTORY["redirect-url-param-name"]`` in your settings (e.g. ``FORMFACTORY["redirect-url-param-name"] = "next"``.
+The query parameter key can be specified by setting ``FORMFACTORY["redirect-url-param-name"]`` in your settings file.

 Actions
 ~~~~~~~